gluap/pycamoverlay/Readme.md

 # Raspberry pi dashcam

-This project contains software to record video in sync with GPS and other data on a raspberry pi and later add  a HUD-Like overlay with map and GPS information in post processing.
-There are lots of dependencies.
+This project contains software to record video in sync with GPS and other data on a raspberry pi and later add  a HUD-Like overlay with map and GPS information as well as fitness sensor data in post processing.

 Find a demo video of what this project does on: https://www.youtube.com/watch?v=swLGyjKVgmQ False colors are caused by the camera, which is a model without infrared filter.

+The main complication of recording video and data in sync is the fluctuating framerate on a raspberry.
+To overcome the problem, the recorded each recorded datapoint is stored together with the current frame number at the time of recording the data point.

+In post processing, since so far there seem to be no python around for adding overlays to video files (at the time of creation of this project in 2014), ffmpeg is used to transcode the video to a raw binary data stream which is then modified by means of the python image library, and subsequently fed back as a binary stream to ffmpeg for encoding.
+This was by far the fastest method I could come up with, allowing near-realtime transcoding on my laptop.

+There are lots of
+dependencies for the postprocessing software overlaying the HUD, most of it related to generating a semi-transparent map from OpenStreetmap data.
+Find below how to solve some of them.

 ## requirements for recording on the pi